 Our number one goal here at Challenger is to inspire student interest in science and math.
 When students fly their Mission to Mars, not only do they have fun, but they also exercise the development of their Math, Science, and Technology Process Skills by completing curriculum-based activities aligned with New York State Learning Standards.

 It's truly a state-the-art facility that utilizes technology unavailable to any classroom.
 Every single student is 100% engaged in hands-on science activities that help improve problem-solving skills and enhance creative and critical-thinking abilities.

-Prior to the two hour mission event, we offer training for teachers to give them some strategies for preparing for the mission.
-They are also supplied with activities and English Language Arts exercises for use in the classroom.
+Prior to the two-hour mission event, we offer training for teachers to give them some strategies for preparing for the mission.
 A side benefit of the program is that after seeing their students collaborating at Challenger, teachers return to the classroom with many new ideas and techniques for their own pedagogy.
 Often, we see that students who struggle within the everyday classroom will come alive at Challenger – providing their classroom teachers with new strategies and ideas to motivate them.